 In the long-term, there are well-established links between sleep deprivation and the risk of developing of more serious health problems such as obesity, heart disease, diabetes, dementia, anxiety, depression and every form of psychiatric illness…

-…sorry, I'm starting to sound like a British newspaper.
+…sorry, we're starting to sound like a British newspaper.

 Public health warnings about our sleep deprivation epidemic, although informative, are inherently bound to fear-based motivation that rarely results in us changing our behaviour.

 Change is driven by curiosity, an intrinsic desire to investigate the things that we don’t understand but find interesting, exciting and novel.

 We’ve heard enough about the perils of poor sleep already.

 What you want to know now is how to reliably identify if we have a sleep problem and how to effectively resolve it.

 Identifying a sleep issue sounds easy, perhaps even obvious, but it isn’t always straightforward.